babel/website/docs/options.md

 Type: `string`<br />

 The filename associated with the code currently being compiled, if there is one.
-The filename is optional, but not all Babel functionality is available when the filename is unknown, because a subset of options rely on the filename for their functionality.
+The filename is optional, but not all of Babel's functionality is available when the filename is unknown, because a subset of options rely on the filename for their functionality.